-New jobs are being produced at a rate of 23.1% which is lower than average.
-The Bureau of Labor Statistics predicts 36,500 new jobs for Mental Health Counselors by 2026.
-The BLS estimates 21,600 yearly job openings in this field per year.
+In the United States, there were 157,700 jobs for Mental Health Counselor in 2016.
+New jobs are being produced at a rate of 23.1% which is above the national average.
+The Bureau of Labor Statistics predicts 36,500 new jobs for Mental Health Counselor by 2026.
+The BLS estimates 21,600 yearly job openings in this field.

 - Microsoft Excel

 - Microsoft Office

 - Microsoft PowerPoint

 - Microsoft Access

 - Microsoft Dynamics